 Before investing in commercial or residential properties, the first step is deciding what you hope to gain from the investment.
 Are you in it for quick profits or do you plan on creating long-term, passive income?
 If you’re unsure, speak with an experienced commercial real estate agent for help determining which type of property best suits your needs.

 Investing in commercial real estate offers investors the potential for significant rental income.
 This is especially true for areas with large populations and rapid population growth rates, as well as where property values are rising rapidly.

 Another major advantage of commercial property is its higher level of stability when it comes to rental income.
 Unlike residential spaces, where income certainty may be compromised due to lease terms such as “ratchet” clauses that limit future rent increases to previous levels, commercial property owners typically experience continued and increased rent payments in years ahead.

-Commercial properties typically have longer leases than residential ones, with some exceeding 10 years.
+Commercial properties typically have longer lease up period than residential ones, with some exceeding 10 years.
 This provides investors with reliable and consistent cash flows in their portfolios.

 Investing in commercial properties typically entails a larger initial capital outlay than residential real estate purchases.
 Furthermore, banks tend to have less accommodating Loan-to-Value ratios for commercial assets, making it harder for many investors to secure financing to purchase these properties.

 Commercial property owners typically reap greater financial rewards than residential real estate investors.
 Furthermore, these investors can take advantage of higher property values and favorable leasing rates in certain markets.